 The protocol used in our work for the purpose of controlled ovarian hyperstimulation (COH) was the antagonist protocol for the entire cases.
 Arora et al. (13) also chose the antagonist protocol for their study.
-While, in Hussain et al., (14) study 33.3% were stimulated via the antagonist protocol, 60% by the short agonist and the remaining 6.7% by the long agonist one.
-Yet, Prasad et al., (10) reported that the ovarian stimulation in their study was achieved by long agonist protocol or antagonist protocol.
+While, in Hussain et al. [14] study 33.3% were stimulated via the antagonist protocol, 60% by the short agonist and the remaining 6.7% by the long agonist one.

+Yet, Prasad et al. (10) reported that the ovarian stimulation in their study was achieved by long agonist protocol or antagonist protocol.

 Although the long GnRH agonist (GnRH-a) protocol is a conventional protocol, possibly the most widely consumed throughout the world.
 The introduction of GnRH antagonists (GnRH-ant) in ART to prevent LH surge opened up the gate to what is called friendly IVF/ICSI (15).
-Thus, our choice to the GnRH antagonist protocol is reinforced by other studies that mentioned it as the favored protocol for ICSI patients especially in polycystic ovary syndrome (PCOS) cases bearing in mind the less cost-effectiveness, the reduction of ovarian hyperstimulation syndrome (OHSS) risk, the brief stimulation time and the better probability of pregnancy (16, 17).
+Thus, our choice to the GnRH antagonist protocol is reinforced by other studies that mentioned it as the favored protocol for ICSI patients especially in polycystic ovary syndrome (PCOS) cases bearing in mind the less cost-effectiveness, the reduction of ovarian hyperstimulation syndrome (OHSS) risk, the brief stimulation time and the better probability of pregnancy (16,17).

-Regarding comparison between pregnant and non-pregnant cases, there was no statistically substantial variation between the two groups (women who get pregnant after IVF and non-pregnant women after IVF) regarding age (P-value=0.841), BMI (Pvalue=0.53), years of marriage (P-value =0.944), and years of infertility (P-value=0.688), or the LH level (Pvalue =0.643), TSH level (P-value=0.579), Estradiol level (P-value =0.284), and Prolactin level (Pvalue=0.095).
-However, FSH hormone significantly higher in women who got pregnant (7.17 \pm 2.04 mIU/ml) compared to those failed to be pregnant $(5.7 \pm 1.05 \text{ mIU/ml})$, (P<0.001).
-In line with our results, Ragheb and his colleagues (6) found that in terms of age (p = 0.068), BMI (p = 0.53), LH (p = 0.156), E2 (p = 0.156)0.75) and TSH levels (p = 0.52), there was no statistical substantial variation between the two groups.
+Regarding comparison between pregnant and nonpregnant cases, there was no statistically substantial variation between the two groups (women who get pregnant after IVF and non-pregnant women after IVF) regarding age (P-value=0.841), BMI (P-value=0.53), years of marriage (P-value =0.944), and years of infertility (P-value=0.688), or the LH level (P-value =0.643), TSH level (P-value=0.579), Estradiol level (P-value =0.284), and Prolactin level (P-value=0.095).
+However, FSH hormone was significantly higher in women who get pregnant $(7.17\pm2.04)$ (mIU/ml) compared to those failed to be pregnant $(5.7\pm1.05)$ (mIU/ml), (P<0.001).

+In line to our results, Ragheb and his colleagues (6) who found that In terms of age (p = 0.068), BMI (p = 0.53), LH (p = 0.156), E2 (p = 0.75) and TSH levels (p = 0.52), there was no statistical substantial variation between the two groups.
 Also, the mean FSH hormone was significantly different among both groups (P= 0.048).
-Yet, unlike our findings, statistically significant difference was regarding serum prolactin (P<0.001), duration of marriage (P =0.04) and duration of infertility (P =0.0399), between their pregnant and non-pregnant groups.
-Our finding are in agreement with Maged et al. (18) who showed that age, BMI, duration, type, and cause of infertility, basal hormonal levels (including basal FSH, LH, E2, TSH, and prolactin), and E2 levels did not differ statistically (P>0.05).
-Moustafa (3) in a recent work also reported no substantial variation between both groups concerning basal characteristics, hormonal data, duration of infertility, and infertility causes (P > 0.05).
-This also is in the case of Abuelghar et al. (19) study.
+Yet, unlike our findings, statistically significant difference was existing regarding serum prolactin (P<0.001), duration of marriage (P = 0.04) and duration of infertility (P = 0.0399), between their pregnant group and non-pregnant group.

+Our finding were likewise in agreement with Maged et al. (18) that showed that Age, BMI, duration, type, and cause of infertility, basal hormonal levels (including basal FSH, LH, E2, TSH, and prolactin), and E2 levels did not differ statistically (P>0.05).
+Moustafa(3) in a recent work also reported no substantial variation between both groups concerning basal characteristics, hormonal data, duration of infertility, and infertility causes (P>0.05).
+This was also the case in Abuelghar et al. (19) study.

 Any difference between the results may be attributed to the discrepancy in the inclusion and exclusion criteria of the included female cases and their varying hormonal status between our study and others.

-Our results revealed that infertility was primary in 62 (77.5%) of the women included in this study while it was secondary in other18 women (22.5%).
-Maged et al. (18) reported that the percentage of primary infertility in their work was 67%, while the remaining 33% complained of secondary infertility.
-Also, in Sini et al. (20) study 24 (82.8%) had primary infertility compared to 5 (17.2%) cases with secondary infertility.
+And, our results revealed that infertility was primary in 62 (77.5%) of the women included in this study while it was secondary in other18 women (22.5%).

+Maged et al. (18) also reported that the percentage of primary infertility in their work was 67% while the remaining 33% complained of secondary infertility.
+Also, in Sini et al.(20) study 24 (82.8%) had primary infertility compared to 5 (17.2%) cases with secondary infertility.